Core Diplomatic Training

 University professors, academics, lawyers, staff of non-governmental organizations (NGOs), international organizations and private sector companies.

 UNITAR is happy to announce that a limited number of fellowships are available for the following groups of people:

 Thanks to the generous support of the People’s Democratic Republic of Algeria, UNITAR is able to offer fellowships to diplomats from the Group of 77 taking place in courses in Geneva and New York

-The courses taking place in Vienna can be offered free of charge thanks to the generous support of Austria.
+The courses taking place in Vienna may exceptionally be offered free of charge to diplomats based in Vienna, subject to availability.